 Pastores Dabo Vobis lists several characteristics of affective maturity.
 Affective maturity presupposes an awareness of the central role of love in human life, “a love that involves the entire person” and which is expressed in the “nuptial meaning” of the human body (John Paul II, 1992, § 44).
 Affective maturity requires a “strong training in freedom” and “education of the moral conscience” (§ 44), needed to renounce affections and instinctive impulses that are contrary to the charism of celibacy.
 Finally, it is to be marked by personal love of Jesus Christ (§ 44).

-The Program of Priestly Formation defines affective maturity as “the ability to live a true and responsible love” (USCCB, 2022, §211).
-It goes on to identify the following signs of affective maturity: “prudence, vigilance over body and spirit, compassion and care for others, an ability to express and acknowledge emotions, and a capacity to esteem and respect interpersonal relationships between men and women” (USCCB, 2022, §211).
+Program of Priestly Formation defines affective maturity as “the ability to live a true and responsible love” (USCCB, 2006, §92).
+It goes on to identify the following signs of affective maturity: “prudence, vigilance over body and spirit, compassion and care for others, ability to express and acknowledge emotions, and a capacity to esteem and respect interpersonal relationships between men and women” (USCCB, 2006, §92).
 At another place, the US Bishops describe a person of affective maturity as someone

-whose life of feelings is in balance and integrated into thought and values; in other words, a man of feelings who is not driven by them but who freely lives his life enriched by them.
-This might be especially evident in his ability to live well with authority, in his ability to take direction from another, and in his ability to exercise authority well among his peers, as well as an ability to deal productively with conflict and stress.
-(USCCB, 2022, §183)
+whose life of feelings is in balance and integrated into thought and values; in other words, a man of feelings who is not driven by them but freely lives his life enriched by them; this might be especially evidenced in his ability to live well with authority and in his ability to take direction from another, and to exercise authority well among his peers, as well as an ability to deal productively with conflict and stress (USCCB, 2006, §76).

 As can be seen, the Church priestly formation documents connect affective maturity with several other human characteristics, and they list numerous marks by which the presence of affective maturity can be discerned.
 However, they do not offer any comprehensive explanation of the concept of affective maturity within the overarching dynamics of human growth.
 Seminary formators must look elsewhere for a theory of human affectivity that can satisfactorily account for various features of well-functioning affect registered in the priestly formation documents.
 In what follows, I briefly introduce Karol Wojtyła’s integral vision of the human maturation advanced in his Person and Act (1969/2021) and present his analysis of the place and role of emotions in human fulfillment.
 I argue that his integral vision of human growth offers a normative anthropological framework capable of accommodating and explaining the descriptive references to affective maturity quoted above.
 Thus, Wojtyła’s anthropological project supplies a needed conceptual depth to our understanding of affective maturity.